makyo/salsa/_posts/2017-05-22-makyos-discover-weekly.md

 Back on to some more traditional prog with Consider the Source's *Closer to Home*.
 I like me some crazy fuckin' slap bass, and that weird synth filter, the one that sounds like Ratatat.
 In fact, it sounds like a weird, super proggy version of Ratatat in a lot of ways.
 I dig it.

 Finish out with some chill dark lounge.
 Heck yeah.
-I could nod to this with a knowing smirk on my face any day of the week.
+I could nod to this with a knowing smirk on my face (as one does with dark lounge) any day of the week.